danielfett/draft-dpop/main.md

 could replay that token at the same endpoint (the HTTP endpoint and method are enforced via the respective claims in the JWTs).
-To prevent this, servers MUST only accept DPoP proofs for a limited time window after their `iat` time, preferably only for a relatively brief period.
+To prevent this, servers MUST only accept DPoP proofs for a limited time window after their `iat` time, preferably only for a relatively brief period (on the order of a few seconds).
 Servers SHOULD store, in the context of the request URI, the `jti` value of each DPoP proof for the time window in which the respective DPoP proof JWT would be accepted and decline HTTP requests to the same URI